 Truancy has Consequences

-In California, all children are required by law to attend school between the ages of 6 and 18 and must have good attendance records as well.
-The state defines legally truant as a student who misses school with a combination of the following types of absences without a valid excuse:
+In California, all children between the ages of 6 and 18 are required by law to attend school and to have good attendance records as well.
+The state defines legally truant as a student who misses school without a valid excuse.

 - three unexcused absences and/or